Browse by . . .

 avaf

-Arthur C. Danto calls his essay on Peter Fischli and David Weiss "The Artist as Prime Mover."
-Why, then, do they, Andy Goldsworthy, avaf, Alexander Lee, and so many others seem intent on trashing the gallery?
+Finished works of art command high prices.
+Why, then, do Andy Goldsworthy, avaf, Alexander Lee, and so many others seem intent on trashing the gallery?

 Avedon